jacobmills0618/Real-Estate-Sales-in-Hartford-Conneticut/README.md

 Following this, I then interpreted these patterns in the context of historical events, with specific regard to the global pandemic and historical housing market rates.

-Finally, using observed changes over time, I created a basic prediction to estimate what 2025 real estate data might look like if current trends continue.
+Afterwards, using observed changes over time, I created a basic prediction to estimate what 2025 real estate data might look like if current trends continue.

+Finally, tying everything together, I developed an analytical report using Power BI to summarize my findings.

 # ⚠️ Improvements